 Forgiveness recognizes what you thought your brother did to you has not occurred.
 It does not pardon sins and make them real.
 It sees there was no sin.
 And in that view are all your sins forgiven.

 Forgiveness... is still, and quietly does nothing.
 It offends no aspect of reality, nor seeks to twist it to appearances it likes.
 It merely looks, and waits, and judges not.
 He who would not forgive must judge, for he must justify his failure to forgive.
 But he who would forgive himself must learn to welcome truth exactly as it is.

-So what is forgiveness?
+So what does forgiveness mean to you?
 How you choose to answer that question will affect who and when you choose to forgive, as well as the process you use to forgive yourself and others.

-Regardless of the words you use to define it, true forgiveness - the letting go of the past with all its hurts, bitterness, resentment and grudges about what you did or what was done to you, is very healing to body, mind and spirit.
+Regardless of the words you use to define forgiveness, letting go of the past with all its hurts, bitterness, resentment and grudges about what you did or what was done to you, is very healing to body, mind and spirit.
 It is a key to inner peace and spiritual well-being.

 You may be familiar with the saying, "Forgive and forget".
 Forgetting is not forgiving.
 You may remember the hurt for some time, and depending on the circumstance, that may be a good thing.

 Forgiveness is not excusing or condoning an intentional misdeed or making excuses for the person who committed the wrong.
 Nor is it letting someone off the hook without consequences, although you may choose to do so.
 That is pardon.
 Pardon is not the same as forgiving, nor may it be in your power or best interest to do so.
 For example, you may forgive the person who robbed you, but they still have to face legal consequences.